- 1B-106, 1/F, Block 1, To Yuen Building

 - Virulence regulation in pathogenic bacteria • Antibiotic resistance • Host-pathogens interactions • RNA epigenetics

 Prof. Deng received his Bachelor and Master degrees in Microbiology from China Agricultural University.
 He completed PhD in Genetics at the Kansas State University and postdoctoral training at the University of Chicago.
 He was a Professor at Nankai University, and has been working in CityUHK as Assistant Professor, Associate Professor and Professor.
-He is interested in bacterial virulence, including gene regulation, signaling pathways, and RNA epigenetics.
+He also serves as Associate Director of Institute of Digital Medicine of CityUHK.
+He is interested in bacterial virulence, including gene regulation, signaling pathways, and epigenetics.
 His research lies on the interface of multi-disciplinary approaches with the ultimate goal of developing novel therapies to combat bacterial infection.
 More information can be found at the group website.

 Prof. Deng was awarded a CityUHK President’s Award in 2019 and Outstanding Research Award in 2023.
-His research has been supported by Hong Kong Research Grants Council (including ECS, GRF, CRF and TBRS), National Natural Science Foundation of China (NSFC), Health and Medical Research Fund (HMRF), Innovation and Technology Fund (ITF), Shenzhen Science and Technology Innovation Commission, and Guangdong Basic and Applied Basic Research Foundation for a total available resource of over $30 million HKD.
+His research has been supported by Hong Kong Research Grants Council (including ECS, GRF, CRF, TBRS), National Natural Science Foundation of China (NSFC), Health and Medical Research Fund (HMRF), Innovation and Technology Fund (ITF), Shenzhen Science and Technology Innovation Commission, and Guangdong Basic and Applied Basic Research Foundation.

 Prof. Deng serves as an editor for 6 SCI journals, including Genes & Diseases as Associate Editor.
-He is a Grant Review Board member for HMRF, and has reviewed grant applications for more than 10 funding agents from more than 10 countries and regions, including China, UK and Singapore.
+He is a Grant Review Board member for HMRF, and has reviewed grant applications for more than 10 funding agents from more than 10 countries and regions, including China, UK, Canada and Singapore.

 Representative Recent Publications